floklimm/scPPIN/README.md

 # scPPIN
-Functional module detection through integration of single-cell RNA sequencing data with protein–protein interaction networks

-This R library allows the computation of active modules in protein-protein interaction networks.
+This R library allows the computation of active modules in protein-protein interaction networks by integration with single-cell RNA sequencing data.
 The method is outlined in our manuscript

 > Functional module detection through integration of single-cell RNA sequencing data with protein–protein interaction networks.
 >